Ultimate Guide to Toxin-Free, Clean Drinking Water at Home

 Under Counter RO Water Filtration System vs Countertop

-Like I mentioned earlier there are two types of RO water filtration systems – countertop and under counter.
+As I mentioned previously, there are two types of RO water filtration systems—countertop and undercounter.

-The countertop RO systems, of course, take up space on the counter and need to be constantly refilled which can both be very inconvenient.
-And most are made with plastic which can be an issue as well.
+The countertop RO systems, of course, take up space on the counter and need to be constantly refilled, which can be very inconvenient.
+Most are made with plastic, which can be an issue as well.

-Also, the water in the under-counter RO systems can go through anywhere from 5-12 different filtration stages and the countertop systems usually only have 3-4 stages.
+Also, the water in the under-counter RO systems can undergo 5-12 different filtration stages, while the countertop systems usually only have 3-4 filtration stages.

 What I Chose for Clean Drinking Water at Home

-I chose this system mainly because of its effectiveness in removing contaminants.
-For me, this was the most important factor when it came to choosing a water filtration system for my home.
+I chose this system mainly because it effectively removes contaminants, which was the most important factor in my decision when it came to choosing a water filtration system for my home.

-With all the other water filter options there was just no real way of knowing whether the filters were doing what the companies claimed them to do unless I paid a lot of money to have our water tested.
+With all the other water filter options, there was no real way of knowing whether the filters were doing what the companies claimed them to do unless I paid a lot of money to have our water tested.

 With a reverse osmosis system, I could easily use a cheap TDS meter to test whether or not the dissolved solids were being removed (TDS meter results below).

-I was concerned about the price but after doing the math I was pleased to discover we actually are saving money by using an RO system instead of buying bottled water (more about that below).
+I was concerned about the price, but after doing the math, I was pleased to discover that we are actually saving money by using an RO system instead of buying bottled water (more about that below).

 Another concern of mine was the amount of water wasted.
-But we decided we would do our best to conserve water in other ways to offset the amount of water wasted in our house (more about that below).
+However, we decided to do our best to conserve water in other ways to offset the water wasted because of the RO filtration system (more about that below).

-I was super close to purchasing an Aquatru countertop water filtration system but decided against it for a few different reasons.
+I almost purchased an Aquatru countertop water filtration system but decided against it for several reasons.

-Although the Aquatru was recommended by many different people including Dr. Mark Hyman and Mrs. Erin Brokovich herself, they had a pretty poor reputation when it came to customer service.
+Although the Aquatru was recommended by many different people, including Dr. Mark Hyman and Mrs. Erin Brockovich herself, they had a pretty poor reputation when it came to customer service.

 Also, I really didn’t want a water filter that took up space on the counter and that I had to constantly refill.